Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 🚗 El Cuyo to Las Coloradas

-El Cuyo is a small beach town on the border of Yucatan State and Quintana Roo State.
 One of the best Yucatan beaches on the Gulf of Mexico, there are other things to do in El Cuyo, Mexico, like book an ATV Tour of Las Coloradas.

-If you drive from El Cuyo to Las Coloradas, it’s about two hours because there are no direct roads.
-However, on an ATV tour you can take the beach-jungle route, which is only about 45 minutes — and a fun ride!
+However, on this ATV tour, you can take the beach-jungle route, which is only about 45 minutes — and a fun ride!

 MERIDA TO las coloradas pink lakes